Leveraging AI to Build a Data-Driven EHS Culture

 • Detecting smoke or phone usage in prohibited areas.

-• identifying a lack of PPE (hard hats, vests) or proper footwear.
+• Identifying a lack of PPE (hard hats, vests) or proper footwear.

 • Detecting falls or “man-down” scenarios.

-4. Voice-to-Incident Reporting
+4. Speak-to-Report Incident Reporting

-The “old way” of reporting incidents causes friction: work stops, forms are lost, and handwriting is often illegible.
-This leads to vague descriptions because people dislike typing long narratives on their phones.
+The “old way” of reporting incidents causes friction: work stops, forms are lost, and handwriting is often illegible .
+This leads to vague descriptions because people dislike typing long narratives on their phones .

 The “AI way” takes only 2 minutes.
 An employee simply scans a QR code and describes the incident using their voice.
 The AI converts that voice note into text and automatically extracts the data to fill out the form fields.
-This removes the barrier to technology, allowing workers to report naturally while ensuring you get detailed, structured data.

 Summary